wp-plugins/nextcellent-gallery-media-addon/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin adds a feature to NextCellent Gallery Plugin to add an image from the WP Media Library.
+This plugin adds a feature to NextCellent Gallery to add an image from the WP Media Library.

 == Description ==